digital-clinical-safety-alliance/digital-clinical-safety-platform/mkdocs/templates/DCB0129/docs/clinical-safety-management-plan.md

 ### Security Incident Management Process

-Security issues may be responsibly disclosed to [{{ security_responsible_disclosure_email }}]({{ security_responsible_disclosure_email }}) for immediate action.
+Security issues may be responsibly disclosed to TODO EMAIL ADDRESS FOR CLINICAL SAFETY OFFICE / TEAM for immediate action.
 We recognise and respect the essential work of security researchers and will treat your contribution with gratitude and appropriate action.
 We do not engage in vexatious Computer Misuse Act litigation.

 Internally we treat security issues with the highest priority.
 Once the 'acute phase' of any security threat is handled, we will then follow the Safety Incident Management Process, usually converting to a public GitHub Issue.